Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Introduction

 In this work, we develop new metrics for intermediate uncertainty quantification that better capture such contextual dependencies.
 Specifically, we investigate the internal dynamics of LLMs during the reasoning process, with a particular focus on measuring the sensitivity of each token to small perturbations in its preceding context.
 Given a reasoning problem, we first obtain the complete response generated by the LLM.
-For each token, we then introduce a minor perturbation to the embeddings of its preceding tokens to examine whether the generation probability of the target token changes significantly.
-As illustrated in Figure~\ref{fig:intro_case}, tokens that exhibit a higher sensitivity to such perturbations (e.g., the token “4”) may indicate a substantial hesitation on the estimated probability for that token, therefore implying potential errors.
-In other words, this metric measures how strongly a token is supported by its preceding reasoning context, rather than how frequent it is in natural language.
-Notably, since LLMs operate in an auto-regressive manner, the generation of each token depends solely on its preceding tokens and is not affected by subsequent tokens.
+For each token, we examine whether its token (generation) probability changes significantly under perturbations to the embeddings of its preceding tokens.
+As illustrated in Figure~\ref{fig:intro_case}, tokens that exhibit higher sensitivity to such perturbations (e.g., the token “4”) may indicate a substantial hesitation in the model selection, therefore implying potential errors.
+In Section~\ref{sec:geo}, we theoretically show that such high sensitivity indicates the model's strong competition among multiple potential reasoning continuations, rather than reflect token frequency in natural language.
+Besides, since LLMs operate in an auto-regressive manner, the generation of each token depends solely on its preceding tokens and is not affected by subsequent tokens.
 Thus, this sensitivity can be efficiently measured by perturbing embeddings of all tokens in the entire response.